medikoo/es5-ext/README.md

 Creates an array of results of calling a provided function on every key-value pair in this object.
 Optionally _compareFn_ can be provided which assures that results are added in given order.
 If provided _compareFn_ is equal to `true`, then order is alphabetical (by key).

+### reduce(obj, cb[, initial[, compareFn]])

+Analogous to Array.prototype.reduce.
+Apply a function against an accumulator and each value of the object.
+Optionally _compareFn_ can be provided which assures that object keys are iterated in given order.
+If _compareFn_ is equal to `true`, then order is alphabetical (by key).
+If we need to provide _compareFn_ but don't want to provide _initial_ value, then we have to pass reduce.NO_INITIAL as initial argument.

 ### some(obj, cb[, thisArg[, compareFn]])

 Analogous to Array.prototype.some Returns true if any key-value pair satisfies the provided